Tag Archives: No Spoilers

 The Longest Ride (2015), Britt Robertson, Scott Eastwood

-As I watched The Longest Ride, I found myself thinking, ‘enough of this older couple’s story, more of the other, please!’ but their story does get a little more interesting.
+As I watched The Longest Ride, I found myself thinking, ‘Enough of this older couple’s story.
+More of the other, please!’ but luckily, the older couple’s story does get a little more interesting.

 As for any reasons to watch, you’ll learn a few things about bull riding and you may even find yourself taking note of some of the country music in the musical score.
 The main reason I tuned in is a curiosity about Scott Eastwood (son of Clint).
 The good news is, he’s definitely not terrible.